-In the years following Juneteenth day, many former slaves traveled back to Galveston to celebrate with parades, rodeos, baseball, and more.
-Over the first few years Reverend Jack Yates fundraised in order to be one of the first recorded African-American land purchaser.
-He was able to purchase Emancipation Park in Houston, TX for $1000.
-In Mexia, TX a local Juneteenth organization bought Booker T. Washington Park that has hosted celebrations since 1898.
-At one point it was the largest celebration—more than 20,000 people would travel there over a weeks’ time.
+In the years following June 19th, known now as Juneteenth, many formerly enslaved people traveled back to Galveston to celebrate with parades, rodeos, baseball, and more.
+Over the first few years, the United States saw black history milestones unlike they’d never seen before.
+Reverend Jack Yates fundraised to be one of the first recorded African-American land purchasers.
+He purchased Emancipation Park in Houston, TX, for $1,000.
+And in Mexia, TX, a local Juneteenth organization bought Booker T. Washington Park that has hosted celebrations since 1898.
+It was the largest celebration at one point—more than 20,000 people would travel there over a week.